 Grow Light Guide

-What type of light do plants need?
+What type of light do plants require?

 This is an in-depth grow light guide explaining what the different spectrum’s of light can do for your plant.
 Learn what to look for while buying a grow light with some tips and tricks along the way.

 With all the brands out there claiming to have the number 1 product, how do we know who’s telling the truth?
-Well maybe the truth is, there is no number one grow light for every situation.
+Well maybe the truth is, there is no number one light for every situation.
 Some may be better for smaller closet grows while others for larger to commercial growing, some may sprout killer tomatoes while others may be more suitable for your medicinal plants.

 Everybody first starts growing with the basic knowledge of blue for seedling/vegging and red for flowering in terms of light.
 This is fine and will get the job done but this is just the basic necessities when it comes to giving your plant the light it wants.
-Growing marijuana is an art, it requires planning, extreme attention to detail and most of all, passion.
+Growing with hydroponics is an art, it requires planning, extreme attention to detail and most of all, passion.

 How do plants use light?